 In preparation I surveyed my kitchen.
 I ate myself out of milk, yoghurt, eggs and chicken.
 I put the beautiful steak I’d been sent in the freezer; the cheese and butter at the back of the fridge and retired the milk chocolate.
 I had no wine in the house, which turned out to be a good thing; wine production can involve eggs and/or fish so only some wines are vegan-friendly.
 My favourite bread turned out to be off the list, too: dairy-free and gluten-free, the label tells me, but the ingredients list revealed egg white.

 Some vegan-friendly items I already had: tofu, tempeh, nuts, seeds and oats, and I’d been sent some PR samples of coconut yoghurt and coconut milk.
 And sitting in my fridge, courtesy of the SAFE people, some vegan nut-based ‘cheese’ from Savour, which actually resembles real cheese.
 I also have an array of vegetables, as per my regular diet.

 A browse through some recipe books and a shopping trip later, I’m ready to go full-on vegan.
-But not before one last omnivore’s feast: dinner at Merediths.
-This special meal had been organised for some time.
+But not before one last omnivore’s feast: dinner at a favourite local restaurant This special meal had been organised for some time.
 It just so happened that it coincided with my last night of food freedom.
 A vegan’s nightmare, the meal included tiny, succulent quail, beef tartare with impossibly light and crispy beef tendon, pork, venison and more.
 I’m glad I wasn’t vegan last night, although I’m sure I’d have eaten imaginatively.
 But for now, it’s time to go animal-free.